 A free phone consultation with an L&I lawyer will answer that question.
 They can easily assess where you are and what should be done next.
 Once you get their advice, you can DIY or you can ask them if they will help you.
 A good workers’ compensation lawyer won’t take your case unless they believe they can improve your settlement.
 Initial consultations by our law office always are free.
-We can help you plan a smart course of action and get the best possible settlement.
+We can help you plan a smart course of action to get the best possible settlement.
 Contact us.

 What is an L&I Pension?

-A pension is a different way to settle your case.
 If you cannot work again, and you can prove it, a pension will pay you time loss for the rest of your life.
 If you think this would help you, look at our Pension Video.